By the Numbers

 Baltimore’s Public Behavioral Health System

-The Public Behavioral Health System (PBHS) is a statewide system of care that provides mental health and substance use services to low-income individuals and families and people who are uninsured.
-In Baltimore City, over 75,000 people access care through the PBHS — an annual expenditure of over $585 million.
+The Maryland Public Behavioral Health System is a statewide system of care that provides mental health and substance use services to low-income individuals, as well as families and people who are uninsured.
+In Baltimore City, more 107,000 people in Baltimore City accessed care through the system — an annual expenditure of more than $52 million.

 Behavioral Health in Baltimore: By the Numbers